viettelidc-provider/terraform-provider-vopencloud/docs/resources/compute_instance_v2.md

 ---
 subcategory: "Compute / Nova"
 layout: "openstack"
-page_title: "ViettelIdc: vopencloud_compute_instance_v2"
+page_title: "VOpenCloud: vopencloud_compute_instance_v2"
 sidebar_current: "docs-openstack-resource-compute-instance-v2"
 description: |-
-  Manages a V2 VM instance resource within ViettelIdc.
+  Manages a V2 VM instance resource within VOpenCloud.
 ---

 # vopencloud\_compute\_instance\_v2

-Manages a V2 VM instance resource within ViettelIdc.
+Manages a V2 VM instance resource within VOpenCloud.

 ~> **Note:** All arguments including the instance admin password will be stored in the raw state as plain-text.
 [Read more about sensitive data in